 - In December 2020, Walmart had 607 million visitors compared to Amazon's 3.1 billion.

 - That's 8,671 website visits per Walmart seller, compared to 6,638 visits per Amazon US seller.

 So, in 2021, you're likely to have over 30% more buyers visiting your listings on Walmart than on Amazon.
 You’re also likely to pay less in fees than you would on Amazon.

 Feedvisor and Web Retailer’s 2014 survey found that after Amazon, eBay was the single marketplace where a seller was most likely to earn $1M+ in revenue per year.

 In 2017, a follow-up survey directed at Amazon sellers asked about their total revenues and which other channels they sold on.
 71% of those with annual revenues of $2M+ sold on both eBay and Amazon.
 In fact, the higher the seller’s annual revenue, the more likely it was that they sold on eBay and Amazon at the same time.

-On top of being a major moneymaker, eBay has less of a learning curve than Amazon.
-It’s often the best place for new sellers to learn the ropes of running an ecommerce business.
+With that said, eBay is still a major moneymaker for online sellers, and it has less of a learning curve than Amazon or Walmart.
+It remains one of the best places for new sellers to learn the ropes of running an ecommerce business.